English 201/202: Writing the First Year: Global Perscpectives of Multilingual Speakers (Stretch I and II)— 4 units (each

 English 212: Advanced Grammar for Composition — 3 units

 Based on the Write to Register recommendation this course should be taken before English 209 and is for students who need to improve the grammatical accuracy of their writing.
 Students write short papers in class and at home in response to selected readings.
 Then grammar review is provided on problematic and advanced grammatical structures.
-Students work individually and in small groups on grammatical accuracy and proofreading skills.
+Students work individually and in small groups on accuracy and proofreading skills.
 Repeatable for credit.

 English 210: Oral Communication — 3 units

-This course meets the GE Segment I requirement for oral communication and focuses on listening and speaking skills.
+This course meets the GE A1 requirement for oral communication and focuses on listening, speaking and presentation skills.
 The activities for the course include interviews, small group discussion, whole class discussion, informational and persuasive oral presentations by individuals and by panels and evaluation of oral presentations.
+Repeatable for credit.

 This course focuses on the writing and revision of compositions, in the style and form that is required in university coursework.
 Instruction is focused on essays that synthesize information from outside texts with the students’ own analysis.
 Students practice critical thinking through critical reading, argumentation and making connections between their ideas and those of outside authors.
 Students finish the semester with a research paper.
 Structure is reviewed as necessary.
 Repeatable for credit.